nikhilm/muzicast/docs/usermanual/source/using/playsongs.rst

 Track information
 -----------------

-ProjectName keeps detailed statistics about tracks and their associated attributes like artist, album, play count and rating, together called **meta-data**.
+Muzicast keeps detailed statistics about tracks and their associated attributes like artist, album, play count and rating, together called **meta-data**.